MantasPauza/CAFE01-final-project/README.md

 # CAFE01-final-project
 My final project for CodeAcademy front-end curriculum.

+To start server type cd/server into terminal and then npm start

 What i used:  <br>
 React for front-end interfaces. <br>
 SqLite3 for storing data. <br>